 Kyra is the youngest Markswoman in her Order, and her first kill sets into motion a chain of events that could undo the fragile life that humanity has carved out for itself on Asiana.
 And when her beloved leader and mentor dies suddenly and mysteriously, Kyra is forced to steal her dead teacher’s blade and must flee to fight another day.

 Her path leads her to Rustan, a sullen Marksman with a guilty conscience, who is tasked with training Kyra for the fight of her life.
 A member of the only male Order on Asiana, Rustan must prove himself to Kyra, who’s been taught nothing but scorn for her male counterpart.

 As Kyra’s duel grows closer, secrets about her past and his slowly simmer to the surface, their feelings for each other growing, despite their vows that leave a future for them just out of reach.

 The book ends on a bit of a cliffhanger, and I am eagerly awaiting book 2’s release in a few weeks.
 I give it high marks for world-building, with both touches of science fiction and fantasy, deeply steeped in Eastern wisdom and practice.
 High marks, also, for well developed, strong characters.
 Even the sweet-natured Nineth and Shurik show up with their own brand of strength (and their own flaws).
 I thoroughly enjoyed this book.

 Buy the Book

-This book is available in Kindle, audiobook, and paperback here.
+This book is available in Kindle, Audiobook, Paperback, and Audio CD formats below.